eldoy/weblang/README.md

-  expand, // the expander function used internally pipes,  // the pipe functions util,   // util functions load    // the loader, converts yml string to object }) {
+  expand, // the expander function used internally pipes,  // the pipe functions util,   // util functions load,   // the loader, converts yml string to object core    // the core extension functions
+}) {

   // Example use of set